azzammuhyala/pygvideo/README.md

 func.close()
 ```
 This will display a message on the console:
-> Video - Done with the generator stopped.
+> PyGVideo - Done with the generator stopped.
 Reason: Memory is full.

 #### _**property**_